Knee Bursitis

 The other common signs and symptoms of knee bursitis are:

-• Swelling of the front part of the knee: The inflamed prepatellar bursa fills with excess fluid making the swelled portion visible through the skin.
-With time, the swollen area may feel soft or squashy.
+• Swelling of the front part of the knee: The inflamed prepatellar bursa fills with excess fluid, making the swelled portion visible through the skin.
+With time, the swollen area may feel soft or squishy.

 • Movement: Even in mild or moderate bursitis cases, it is common to experience movement restriction in the knee joint, with limitations in the range of motion and discomfort during activities requiring bending or straightening the knee.

 • Pain and tenderness: The severity of knee bursitis pain varies in people with bursitis, and the area may feel painful or tender when resting.
-A person with bursitis may not feel pain when resting, but tenderness is felt during kneeling, pressing over the knee, or bending and become more prominent when it becomes squeezed during straightening or bending of the leg.
+A person with bursitis may not feel pain when resting, but tenderness is felt during kneeling, pressing over the knee, or bending and becomes more prominent when it is squeezed during straightening or bending of the leg.

 • Changes in the skin: The skin on the affected area around the knee appears red or pink and feels warm to the touch, and the skin temperature increases for those with septic bursitis.